BLCM/BLCMods/Borderlands 2 mods/Astor/Discord Solver/ReadMe.md

 - Both Version:
   - Keep (almost) of all his Unique weapon specificity: very high firerate, variable burst-fire round, shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
   - Initial damage reduced by 20%, but...
-    - FireMode modified to shoot GyroJet Explosive bullet.
+    - FireMode modified to shoot the Pocket Rocket GyroJet Explosive bullet.
-	- Shot two GyroJet explosive bullet for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+    - Shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+	- Explosion Radius incrasead by 50%.
     - Impact Explosion boosted by Grenade Damage.
+    - Firing Mode Sound upgraded to GyroJet Explosive bullet sound (less Ratatatatatata and more Kaboom)
 - Moxxi Version:
-  - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of 70% Critical hit bonus and 2.5% lifesteal on damage dealt.
+  - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of:
+    - 70% Critical hit bonus
+    - 2.5% lifesteal on damage dealt.

 Not clear? ...
 Well, perhaps it will be more easy to compare the difference in a table:

 | Tech Specs      | Lascaux: Vanilla      | Discord Solver #1: Lascaux  | Discord Solver #2: Moxxi  |